-Years ago a cologne called Spicebomb was released by the creative masterminds Viktor & Rolf.
-Since its inception, Spicebomb has become an esteemed men’s fragrance, characterised by an unsurprisingly spicy aroma.
+Years ago Spicebomb was released by the creative masterminds at Viktor & Rolf.
+Since its inception, Spicebomb has become a beloved men’s fragrance, characterised by an (unsurprisingly) spicy aroma.
 Recently somebody asked me for my honest thoughts on this cologne.
 Read on for my opinion on its smell, performance, and versatility!

 Spicebomb smells spicy, dry, and uplifting

 Spicebomb is a warm spicy cologne that contains notes of pepper, bergamot, grapefruit, cinnamon, saffron, tobacco, and leather.

 When sprayed on skin I notice a punchy opening pepper note immediately.
 It smells warm and robust, resonating strongly and smoothly.
 Sometimes pepper can be implemented in a way that smells sharp and crude – that isn’t the case here.